mikehagerty/stationxml-doc/metadata.rst

 settings, etc).

-In this sense, metadata describes how the underlying data was collected, processed, produced, etc.
+In this sense, metadata describes how the underlying data was collected, processed, etc.

 How is metadata used in geophysics ?
 -----------------------------------------

-When we install a scientific instrument (a sensor), we are generally interested in recording some physical quantity associated with environmental changes.
+When we install a scientific instrument (a sensor), we are generally interested in recording some physical quantity (with corresponding input units) associated with environmental changes.
 Different geophysical sensors are used to measure different aspects of ground motion.
-For instance, a GPS antenna is used to measure changes in ground position (input units = m), a broadband seismometer is used to measure changes in ground velocity (input units = m/s), a strong-motion accelerometer is used to measure changes in ground acceleration (input units = :math:`m/s^2`) and an extensometer is used to measure changes in strain (input units = m/m) or strain-rate (input units = 1/s).
+For instance, a GPS receiver is used to measure changes in ground position (input units = m), a broadband seismometer is used to measure changes in ground velocity (input units = m/s), a strong-motion accelerometer is used to measure changes in ground acceleration (input units = :math:`m/s^2`) and an extensometer is used to measure changes in strain (input units = m/m) or strain-rate (input units = 1/s).

-Or, perhaps we'd like to measure changes in the atmosphere and so use a temperature probe to measure air temperature (input units = deg C) and pressure (input units = Pa).
+Similarly, we may wish to measure changes in atmospheric temperature using a temperature probe (input units = :math:`°C`), and changes in atmospheric pressure using a pressure transducer (input units = Pa).

 The physical quantity (m, m/s, Pa, etc) is what we are interested in.
 However, the sensor and datalogger system used to measure and record it